Tiktaalik

 Anatomy Made for the Shallows

-The rocks that preserve Tiktaalik were once a warm, swampy floodplain.
+he rocks that preserve Tiktaalik were once a warm, swampy floodplain.
 Tiktaalik's flattened skull, eyes on top of its head, and sturdy fins suited it to propping itself up in shallow water and perhaps hauling over sandbars.
 Its limb bones line up almost perfectly with those of early tetrapods, showing that the toolkit for walking was assembled while these animals still lived mostly in water.
-The fossil shows that the transition from water to land was not a sudden leap, but a gradual adaptation to life in the shallows.
-The features that would later enable walking on land first evolved for navigating the boundary between water and land.

 A Moment When the World Grew New Limbs

 Tiktaalik does not stand at a neat halfway point in a ladder from fish to humans.
-It is one branch among many, but it shows that wrists, necks, and weight bearing bones evolved in water long before forests filled with land animals.
+It is one branch among many, but it shows that wrists, necks, and weight-bearing bones evolved in water long before forests filled with land animals.
 The fossils turn an abstract transition into something you can trace bone by bone.
-The fossil reveals that evolution is not a linear progression but a branching tree.
-Tiktaalik represents one experiment in adapting to life at the water's edge, showing how the features that would later enable terrestrial life first appeared in aquatic environments.

 From Ancient Riverbeds to Your Footsteps